zLeqitEclipse/futurerestore-gui/README.md

-Futurerestore GUI
+## Futurerestore GUI

-This Program requires the futurerestore.exe (https://github.com/s0uthwest/futurerestore)

-This is my first public Project ever, so do not expect much.
-Also i am just 14yrs old.
+This is my first public Project ever, so don't expect much.

+This Project requires the `futurerestore.exe`

-This Program is for peapol who wants to downgrade their phones, but are not familiar with the Command Line Tool.
+This Project is for peapol who are not familiar with the Command Line, or peapol who just want to take a look at the Code.

+## **Installation**

+1. Put the `futurerestore_gui.exe` in the same directory as the `futurerestore.exe`.
+2. Open the `futurerestore_gui.exe` and continue on!

+## Tutorial

+Comming soon..